charite-uwatwembi/Codewars_Katas/README.md

-H been actively working on several javascript codewars katas.😊
+Have been actively working on several javascript codewars katas.😊